What is SNAC?

 SNAC Board of Directors

 Raised in the Chicago area, Wendy Kveck has made her home in Las Vegas, Nevada for the past twenty-five years, where she contributes to the community in various roles as an artist, educator, and advocate.
-Wendy Kveck's artwork confronts popular images and historical depictions of women as cultural markers through the mediums of painting, drawing, collage and performance.
+Kveck's artwork confronts popular images and historical depictions of women as cultural markers through the mediums of painting, drawing, collage and performance.
 She has exhibited her work nationally, and her projects have been supported by the National Endowment for the Arts, the Nevada Arts Council and the Nevada Humanities.
 She is an Assistant Professor in Residence at the University of Nevada, Las Vegas where she teaches in the Department of Art and coordinates the Graduate Program.
 She is the founder of Couch in the Desert, a collaborative curatorial project highlighting contemporary art and artists who have contributed to the presentation and discussion of contemporary art in Las Vegas.

 Advisory Council Committee Chairs